The communities we work with need us now more than ever.

 Two of the Nepalese districts where PHASE works; Sindhupalchowk and Gorkha, were severely affected by these disasters.
 Of the 8,900 people that have been officially declared dead nationally, 3,400 were from the Sindhupalchowk district.
 Over 80% of all buildings in many villages in Sindhupalchowk were completely destroyed, and landslides in Gorkha caused all routes into and within the district to become impassable.

-The above map shows the epicentre of the first earthquake on Saturday 25th April 2015, which occurred in Lamjung district, directly west of the Gorkha district.
-The map also details the locations of all the major aftershocks of the April earthquake.
+The above map shows the epicentre of the first earthquake, which occurred in Lamjung district, directly west of the Gorkha district.
+The map also details the locations of the major aftershocks of the April earthquake.

 Our Nepalese health staff, who live and work in the remote Himalayan communities, began providing aid within minutes of the first earthquake – staff even dug through the rubble of damaged buildings to retrieve medical supplies.